M.C. Dean, Inc.: History

 M.C. retired from the firm in 1980 and was succeeded by his son, Casey Dean.
 In 1997, Mr. Dean's grandson, Bill Dean, assumed the position of President and CEO.
 He led the company towards the design-build delivery method, where a single source has absolute responsibility for both design and construction of a project.
 The company started to bid on and team up with other design-build forerunners such as Hensel Phelps Construction and Clark Construction to win more ambitious projects, such as the U.S. Department of Defense's Washington Headquarters/Fort Belvoir project, and expanded operations to include prefabrication of materials, along with sponsoring the Solar Decathlon.
 In 2011, M.C.
 Dean, Inc. was ranked as the second-largest electrical contractor in the United States.
+In 2013, M.C.
+Dean agreed to pay $875,000 in back wages and interest to 381 African-American, Hispanic and Asian job applicants the Department of Labor claims were denied "equal employment opportunity" by M.C.
+Dean.